indiana-university/rivet-source/src/components/card/README.md

 ### Do
 - Use cards to represent items in a list.
-- Use the _cover_ variant when the card only contains one link
+- Use the _cover_ variant when the card only contains one link—a direct child of the `rvt-card__title` element.

 ### Don't
-- Use cards to wrap every section of content on a page.
+- Do not use the Raised variant as wrappers for multiple page sections.
+Cards are meant to draw attention to important parts of content on a page.
+If every part of the page is a card, the card is no longer effective as an attention getter.
-- Don't use the cover variant if the card contains more than one link
+- Do not use the cover variant if the card contains more than one link

 ## Card Elements
 These are the elements that make up the card.
 The card container is the only required element in a card.
 All other elements are technically optional.